I teach Breath Prayer as a way to meditate on a beloved Bible verse while slowly breathing in and out. It’s delightful and powerful!

 Breathing a prayer is simply a bodily expression of worship that assists us in engaging our whole self in prayer and devotion to the Lord Jesus Christ.
 Our bodies are temples for the Holy Spirit (1 Corinthians 6:19).
 It’s in our bodies and with our bodies that we pray and fellowship with God.

 The Psalmist prays using his body.
 Sitting quietly, falling on his face, kneeling, standing, raising his hands, or dancing are all helpful postures for prayer used by the Psalmist.
-Being intentional about offering our body as a living sacrifice to God helps us to renew our mind and engage our heart, using Scripture to help us worship the Lord (Romans 12:1-2).
+Being intentional about offering our body as a living sacrifice to God helps us to renew our minds and engage our hearts, using Scripture to help us worship the Lord (Romans 12:1-2).

 When I’m meditating on Scripture with a Breath Prayer I like to begin by combining it with deep breathing.
 Letting my rhythm of relaxed breathing be an expression of prayer helps me to slow down my praying so that I connect with God deep in my heart.

 Maybe you’ve tried deep breathing as a relaxation exercise?
 This is a proven way to reduce anxiety and worry, but what I’m referring to is much more than a psychological technique – it’s a mind and heart interaction with the Living God!

 To learn how to do a Breath Prayer it’s best to settle down in a quiet place where there are no distractions and then get still before God.
 (Later, once you get the hang of this, you can do your Breath Prayer by “shooting up” a short prayer anytime as you’re going about your day – getting ready in the morning, driving in the car, before a meeting, or while waiting in line.
 This will help you to practice God’s presence.)

 To begin, slow down your breathing (and your heart rate!) by breathing in deep… Holding your breath… And then slowly exhaling…